ordiha/base-multi-contracts/docs/USAGE-EXAMPLES.md

 # Usage Examples for Base Multi Contracts

-This guide provides examples for interacting with the contracts deployed in the Base Multi Contracts repository on Base mainnet.
+This guide provides examples for interacting with the contracts deployed in the Base Multi Contracts repository on Base Sepolia or mainnet.

 ## 1. TokenVault
 - **Description**: Stores token deposits.